 PTSD.
 In adjusted regression models, social contact on Facebook was not associated with screening positive for PTSD on the PC-PTSD.
-Having in-person social contact a few times a week (AOR=0.44, SE=.28, p=.004), once a day (AOR=0.49, SE=.36, p=.04), or several times a day (AOR=0.38, SE=0.26, p<.001) was associated with decreased risk of screening positive on the PC-PTSD, compared to contact every few weeks or less.
+Having in-person social contact a few times a week (AOR=0.51, SE=.26, p=.010), once a day (AOR=0.50, SE=.33, p=.03), or several times a day (AOR=0.43, SE=0.24, p<.001) was associated with decreased risk of screening positive on the PC-PTSD, compared to contact every few weeks or less.

 Alcohol use disorder.
-In adjusted regression models, social contact on Facebook was not associated with AUDIT-C scores.
-For in-person social contact, the highest level of contact (several times a day) was associated with lower rates of screening positive for alcohol use disorder, compared to in-person contact every few weeks or less (AOR=0.58, SE=.25, p=.03) in our sensitivity analysis, but not in primary analyses.
+In adjusted regression models, neither social contact on Facebook nor in-person was associated with AUDIT-C scores.

 Suicidality.
 In adjusted regression models, neither social contact on Facebook nor in-person was associated with DSI-SS.

-Sensitivity analysis.
-Results were very similar in our sensitivity analysis in significant findings for alcohol use disorder.
+Secondary analysis.
+Results were very similar when using frequency of any Facebook use as an independent variable.
+The only difference in significant findings was for alcohol use disorder.
+In that case the highest level of in-person social contact (several times a day) was associated with a lower rate of screening positive for alcohol use disorder, compared to in-person contact every few weeks or less (AOR=0.58, SE=.25, p=.03).

 DISCUSSION